 milligram

-Milligram is one of the most minimalistic alternatives Bootstrap has.
+Milligram is one of the most lightweight Bootstrap alternatives.
 It weighs only 2KB gzipped.
 Milligram doesn’t serve as a UI framework, it rather offers a minimal setup of styles along with a clean and fast start.
 This lightweight framework includes such basic elements as buttons, lists, grids, tables, blockquotes, typography, codes, and utilities.
 It is designed to make performance and productivity better while using fewer properties to reset.

 Milligram works with modern UIs and officially supports new versions of Chrome, Opera, Firefox, IE, and Safari.
 On top of this, it provides an informative and easily understandable guide for beginners.